-I hadn’t heard of dry shampoo at the time but at the time I had been living in India for two years and the Bucket Shower was a common occurrence in my life.
-That small bottle of shampoo I brought with me to the Derby was my luxury item and at the end of each race day I would fill up an empty water bottle with the local water and wash my hair.
+I hadn’t heard of dry shampoo but at the time I had been living in India for two years and the Bucket Shower was a common occurrence in my life.
+That small bottle of shampoo I brought with me to the Derby was my luxury item.
+At the end of each race day I would fill up an empty water bottle with the local water and wash my hair.
 Everyone else may have been sweaty and stinky for 10 days but I crossed the finish line with—somewhat—clean hair!

-The guy I crossed the finish line with was from France and laughed at me the first time he saw me washing my hair in the derby but it refreshed me so much that I felt really rejuvenated after a long day’s ride.
+The guy I crossed the finish line with was from France and laughed at me the first time he saw me washing my hair in the derby.
+But it refreshed me so much that I felt really rejuvenated after a long day’s ride.
 It was a lifesaver!
-Now that I know about Dry Shampoo, I NEVER leave for an adventure without my favorite brand: Lush Cosmetics No Drought Dry Shampoo, 1.9 Ounces
+Now that I know about Dry Shampoo, I NEVER leave for an adventure without one: Dry Shampoo Volume Powder.
+Natural and Organic Ingredients.

 View this post on Instagram

 Here I am crossing the finish line 1,128k later with my good friend from France.
 35 semi wild ponies, airag and mongolian steppes made this an adventure of a lifetime! #throwback #mongolderby #finisher #2014 #mongolia #horserider #solotraveler #lifegoals #bucketlist #1000k #horsebackriding #horsederby #horses #horserace #adventure #travel #steppes #catchmeifyoucan #mongolianhorses